iPhone sales got hit by the coronavirus. Now we'll learn how bad

 He also expects that "the worst is likely yet to come."

-Whatever Apple says will be interpreted as a bellwether, as the iPhone maker is the world's most highly valued tech company.
+Whatever Apple says will be interpreted as a bellwether, as the iPhone maker is one of the world's most highly valued tech companies.
 Its sales and profits dwarf those of most other companies.
 Additionally, the $220 billion that Apple has in the bank makes it larger than the gross domestic product of many countries, including Greece, New Zealand and Panama.

 No one questions whether Apple will weather the coronavirus and its economic fallout, just as the company easily survived the recession a decade ago.
 But in trying to forecast what the next year looks like, Apple analysts use words like "economic abyss," "dark days ahead" and "dark valley."